Community nursing

 Community nursing is nursing care delivered outside acute hospitals, for example in the home, within General Practice facilities, in community hospitals, in police custody, at a school or in a care home.
 In the UK, a community nurse needs a degree approved by the Nursing and Midwifery Council, as well as 1–2 years’ experience as a qualified Adult Nurse.

-Community health nursing's primary focus is the public/community, in which prevention, promotion, and health maintenance strategies are utilized to help ensure the wellbeing of the entire community.
-Furthermore, in this type of nursing the client is the community rather than an individual patient.
-A community can be described as a group of persons who socially interact because of shared goals and interests (McEwen & Nies, 2019).